baselrabia/backend-challenge/README.md

 -   edit the configuration of the database in the `.env` file
 -   Run the command line for making the migration of the database and seeding data <br>
     `php artisan migrate --seed`
+-   Configure the Jwt key secret by run this line <br>
+    `php artisan jwt:secret `

 ## Starting the application